Conservation areas

 In addition, local authorities can impose Article 4 Directions, which give additional controls to restrict certain works that would normally be allowed as ‘permitted development’, for example to prevent people from installing plastic-framed windows, adding porches or paving over front gardens to make hardstandings for cars.

-How does the Victorian Society influence planning decisions in conservation areas?
+How does the The Victorian Society influence planning decisions in conservation areas?

-Local planning authorities are under no statutory obligation to consult the Victorian Society over applications for alterations of demolitions of unlisted buildings within conservation areas.
+Local planning authorities are under no statutory obligation to consult the The Victorian Society over applications for alterations of demolitions of unlisted buildings within conservation areas.
 Some do, however, choose to consult us.
-When resources are stretched, we have to give priority to Listed Building Consent consultations, but when resources permit and it is appropriate, we will provide an opinion on Conservation Area Consent proposals.
+When resources are stretched, we have to give priority to Listed Building Consent consultations, but when resources permit and it is appropriate, we will provide an opinion.